How to Report A Drunk Driver Anonymously

 You have the option of suing the drunk driver who caused your accident.
 Drunk drivers may be liable for the following damages:

 Your drunk driving lawyer will investigate the crash and gather the evidence to build your case.
-Our legal team will handle the paperwork and negotiations while you focus on your recovery, and your attorney will always be just a phone call away, ready to answer your questions and update you on the status of your case.
+Our legal team will handle the paperwork and negotiations to get you the right settlement while you focus on your recovery, and your attorney will always be just a phone call away, ready to answer your questions and update you on the status of your case.

 The information contained herein is intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.